njones430/Intro-to-SWE-Project/Sprint1.md

 - As a college student, I want to create a list of multiple budgets so that I can compare the financial plans I have for different aspects of college life.
 - As a college student, I want to delete a budget from my billing account so that I can save money or adapt to not having a need for a particular budget anymore.
 - As a college student, I want to be able filter out which services to include in my budget, so that I can actively update my budget paln.

+Issues our team plans to address:
+- Login screen for system
+- Intitial task: creating a new budget